What is this thing all about?

 Where is Opus located?

-Opus HQ is located in the bustling metropolis of Lincoln, Nebraska, where I live in a house that was built in 1915 with my lovely wife, three kids, no pets, and a collection of music and movies that most folks find rather stupefying.
+Opus HQ is located in the bustling metropolis of Lincoln, Nebraska, where I live in a house that was built in 1978 with my lovely wife, three kids, no pets, and a large-ish collection of music, movies, and books.

 How often do you update Opus?